2023 in photos: NPR station photographers share memorable moments

 New England News Collaborative

 Tanya Talamante pauses in the icy water at Oakledge Park on Jan.
 20, 2023, in Burlington, Vt.
-This is part of Vermont Public's first-person stories on how Latinos spending time outdoors can inspire deeper connections with others, their heritage and nature itself.
+This is part of New England News Collaborative's first-person stories on how Latinos spending time outdoors can inspire deeper connections with others, their heritage and nature itself.
 Full story

 here.